Technology Management (Certificate)

 You'll become proficient in creating, managing, and using technology to accomplish strategic organizational goals.
 Expand and strengthen your knowledge and skills in creative thinking, strategic and tactical decision making, and global awareness.
 The certificate program also covers critical areas such as technology forecasting and innovation, business case development, the role of strategic alliances in the technology sector, project management, and key developments in cloud and internet law.

-In the Technology Management certificate program, students will also receive a broader understanding of how related IT sectors impact their technology management roles.
+In the Technology Management certificate program, you'll gain a broader understanding of how related IT sectors can impact technology management roles.
 Credits earned through this graduate certificate may apply toward a master's degree in the Information and Communications Technology program.

 This certificate prepares you to: